 Note: B, KB, MB, GB, TB units are allowed.

 |read:no||Items that have not been read.
 You can also use read:false to get the same results.|

 |hasattachment:yes||Items that have attachments.
 You can also use hasattachment:true to get the same results.|

 |attachments:ATLEASTONE("pdf", "txt", "zip")||Items that have attachments with extension pdf or txt or zip

 ATLEASTONE(attachments: "txt", attachments: "pdf"))

 |Items less than 100KB in size with attachments with the extension txt or pdf.|

-MSG EML Viewer is the standalone viewer for .msg and .eml files.
+MSG Viewer is a portable viewer for .msg and .eml files.
 Support for files from Microsoft Outlook, Mozilla Thunderbird, Gmail, Apple Mail, Windows Mail and etc.

 This guide explains boolean search operators, functions and wildcards (AND, OR, NOT, ALL, ATLEASTONE, NEITHER, NOTALL, ?, *)